 Last winter, someone landed a 28-incher from a stretch of iron-tinged sand and

 gravel near the South Lot.
-This isn’t especially large for a lake trout—30-inch
+This isn’t especially large for a lake trout, but I would be plenty happy with one.

 My son and I, and his Uncle Jim, have